 emission of particulate matter reduced up to 90% compared to oil fuel or marine diesel

-total investment on the project
+total investment for the project

-Maximum storage capacity of the facility
+overall storage capacity of the facility

-average traffic prospected
+average shipping traffic expected

-employees for the construction of the facility
+manpower employed for the construction of the facility

 duration of the construction phase